 Alumni Grant Program

-Boston Conservatory at Berklee’s Entrepreneurial Grant Program empowers alumni to explore and develop their unique programmatic ideas in the arts.
+Boston Conservatory at Berklee’s Alumni Grant Program empowers alumni to explore and develop their unique programmatic ideas in the arts.
 Our grants fund innovative and impactful projects that expand our alumni’s toolkit as artist leaders.
-This year, the grant program is looking to fund projects with a mission and vision for diversity and inclusion.

 - Applicants must be alumni of Boston Conservatory at Berklee.

 - Alumni Entrepreneurial Grants are not limited to activities based in Boston.

-- Alumni Entrepreneurial Grants will not fund traditional competitions or summer festival activities or intensives.
+- Alumni Entrepreneurial Grants will not fund traditional competitions, summer festival activities, or intensives.

 - Successfully funded Boston Conservatory alumni will assume leadership roles for their projects.

-Alumni Entrepreneurial Grant applications will be reviewed by a panel of staff, representing Alumni Affairs, the Career Center, and the Office of the Executive Director.
+Alumni Entrepreneurial Grant applications will be reviewed by a panel of staff, representing Alumni Affairs, Career Center, and the Office of the Executive Director.
 Applications will be evaluated according to the following criteria:

 - A clear statement of the project’s description, purpose, and benefit